 Dr. Hui-Shan Sandra King is a member of the firm’s Intellectual Property practice group.
 A licensed pharmacist, Sandy applies her deep scientific and medical knowledge in counseling clients at the intersection of health care technology and law.

 Sandy focuses her practice on patent preparation and prosecution in the health care and life sciences.
-She has extensive experience advising clients on global patent portfolios involving chemical compositions, pharmaceutical formulations and dosage forms, transdermal drug delivery systems, manufacturing processes, synthetic processes, therapeutic methods, drug packaging, medical devices and vaccines.
+She has extensive experience advising clients on global patent portfolios involving industrial and agricultural chemical compositions, small molecule pharmaceuticals, pharmaceutical formulations and dosage forms, transdermal drug delivery systems, manufacturing processes, synthetic processes, therapeutic methods, drug packaging, medical devices and vaccines.

 Sandy also has extensive experience conducting due diligence studies in support of licensing and acquisitions.
 She has prepared more than 500 patent opinions in the course of her career, including patentability, clearance, freedom-to-operate, validity and noninfringement opinions in various technology areas involving pharmaceuticals and medical devices.